-In 1922, the brothers expanded their operation by opening the New Virginia Cafe on SW Park Avenue.
+In 1922, the brothers expanded and opened the New Virginia Cafe at its Park Avenue location.
 There they established a thriving business, serving many of Portland’s leading business, professional, political and theatrical personalities.
-In 1926, Billie Boyer broke the “Lib Barrier” and became the cafe’s first waitress – a lone little brunette in the midst of waiters.
-During the ’20s and ’30s she developed a following of regular customers, a handful of who were present to witness her 50th anniversary on the job in 1976.
+In 1926, Billie Boyer broker the “Lib Barrier” and became the cafe’s first waitress – a lone little brunette in the midst of waiters.
+During the ’20s and ’30s she developed a following of regular customers, a handful of who were present to the witness her 50th anniversary on the job in 1976.

-February 25th, 2008 started like every other day had on Park Avenue, with one exception: it was moving day for the Virginia Cafe.
-With our home on Park Avenue still open for business for one last day, work was escalating to a fever pitch to get the new place open on 10th Avenue.
+February 25th, 2008 started like every other day had on Park Avenue, with one exception, it was moving day for the Virginia Cafe.
+With out home on Park Avenue still open for business for one last day, work was escalating to a fever pitch to get the new place open on 10th Avenue.
 The anticipation for the move was mounting.
-At 4:33pm family, friends and long time patrons of the Virginia Cafe picked up their bar stools and began the bar stool crawl to 10th Avenue led by The Last Regiment of Syncopated Drummers to our new home at 820 SW 10th Avenue.
+At 4:33PM family, friends and long time patrons of the Virginia Cafe picked up their bar stills and began the bar stool crawl to 10th avenue led by the Last Regiment of Syncopated Drummers to our new home at 820 SW 10th Avenue.
 That was indeed a sight to see.

 We are now going into our 103rd year serving Portland and all of us at the Virginia Cafe want to thank your for your continues patronage after all these years.
 Cheers!